Gateway Flag Football

 • Clock stops for halftime, injuries, and officials’ discretion.

-• Last 1 minute of the 2nd half uses stop-clock (stops for penalties, incomplete passes, out of bounds, touchdowns, and change of possession).
+• Last 1 minute of the 2nd half uses stop-clock (stops for penalties, incomplete passes, out of bounds, touchdowns, and change of possession) UNLESS one team is ahead by 17 or more points, then a running clock is used.

 • Clock does not run on an extra-point play in the last minute.